 Aperiomics tests for all known bacteria, virus, parasites and fungi.
 This includes microbes that can cause intestinal issues, urinary tract infections, Lyme disease and many other issues.

-No, you do not need to be sick to be tested.
+No, patients or general customers do not need to be sick to be tested.
 In some cases it may be desired to know one’s normal microbial population.
 Aperiomics can perform a complete metagenomic microbiome assessment from any clinical sample.
-You may use that as a baseline in case you do get sick for comparison.
+One may use that as a baseline in case they do get sick for comparison.

 Aperiomics typically requires a clinician be involved in the collection and ordering of our testing.
 This allows for the proper documentation for potential insurance reimbursement, as well as allowing for proper interpretation of results for the patient.